This post is about how to visit the Washington Monument, including tips on getting here, how to get tickets, and how to plan your trip.

 COVID 19 REOPENING INFORMATION:

-Technically, tickets to visit the Washington Monument are free, unless you opt for pre-ordered tickets, which carry a $1.50 per ticket reservation fee.
+Technically, tickets to visit the Washington Monument are free, unless you opt for pre-ordered tickets, which carry a $1 per ticket reservation fee.
+(This is the only option during the COVID 19 pandemic)

 Go to http://www.recreation.gov, or call 1.877.444.6777 for individual tickets or 1.877.559.6777 for group reservations.